-In this, the charity's third financial period since it was founded in 2018, the trustees furthered the objects by making grants to exclusively charitable projects.
-Acting in line with their duty to have due regard to guidance on public benefit they awarded substantial funding for scientific research and a small elite competitor grant.
+In this, the charity's fourth financial period since it was founded in 2018, the trustees furthered the objects by making grants to exclusively charitable projects.
+Acting in line with their duty to have due regard to guidance on public benefit they awarded grants for scientific research and an elite competitor grant.
 The charity also made good progress with its scientific and education programme.